-North Korea puts tanks, missiles and troops on display during military parade
+Kim Jong Un watches parade of North Korean tanks, missiles and troops

 Getting the Americans and North Koreans in the same room to talk, however, is unlikely.

-North Korea's Foreign Ministry said Thursday "we have no intention to meet the US side during our visit to South Korea, and US Vice President Mike Pence -- who is leading the American delegation -- said he hadn't requested a meeting, but "we'll see what happens."
+North Korea's Foreign Ministry said Thursday "we have no intention to meet the US side during our visit to South Korea," and US Vice President Mike Pence -- who is leading the American delegation -- said he hadn't requested a meeting, but "we'll see what happens."

 While US President Donald Trump and other high-ranking officials in Washington have praised the inter-Korean talks this year, the White House has gone to extra lengths to make sure Pyongyang does not succeed in using the Games for its own PR purposes.